 We’ve already received that same power in baptism and confirmation, and it is renewed in every Eucharist.
 So when we say “Amen,” do we mean it?

-This was originally published in Our Sunday Visitor as a reflection upon the readings for the 24th Sunday in Ordinary Time, liturgical cycle B (Is 50: 4-9; Ps 116; Jas 2:14-18; Mk 8:27-35).
-It is reproduced here with the permission of the author.
+This post on the meaning of amen as related to the Hebrew word for rock and firmness is a reflection upon the readings for the 24th Sunday in Ordinary Time, liturgical cycle B (Is 50: 4-9; Ps 116; Jas 2:14-18; Mk 8:27-35).